-Our Company, our Directors, the BRLM accept no responsibility for statements made otherwise than those confirmed in the Red Herring Prospectus and this prospectus or in the advertisements or any other material issued by or at our Company's instance.
+Our Company, our Directors, the BRLM accept no responsibility for statements made otherwise than those confirmed in the Red Herring Prospectus or in the advertisements or any other material issued by or at our Company's instance.
 Anyone placing reliance on any other source of information, including our Company's website www.vstlindia.com, would be doing so at his or her or their own risk.

-Unless required by law and where applicable and their respective directors, affiliates, associates and officers accept no responsibility for any statements and undertakings, except such statements and undertakings made or confirmed by them in the Red Herring Prospectus and this prospectus specifically in relation to itself, and their respective Offered Shares, are true and correct.
+Unless required by law and where applicable and their respective directors, affiliates, associates and officers accept no responsibility for any statements and undertakings, except such statements and undertakings made or confirmed by them in this Red Herring Prospectus specifically in relation to itself, and their respective Offered Shares, are true and correct.